Project Servator: Background

-The planning, research and development behind Project Servator comes from three years of work with the Centre for the Protection of National Infrastructure (CPNI) - as part of its role to reduce the vulnerability of the national infrastructure to terrorism and other threats and to help protect public places – and the City of London Police who developed an initial Servator pilot scheme.
+The planning, research and development behind Project Servator comes from three years of work with the National Protective Security Authority (NPSA), as part of its role to reduce the vulnerability of the national infrastructure to terrorism and other threats and to help protect public places; and with the City of London Police, who developed an initial Servator pilot scheme.

 Cranfield University helped provide the research to evaluate the impact of Servator as part of its role to reduce the vulnerability of the national infrastructure to terrorism and other threats and to help protect public places.
 The most significant threat comes from international terrorism with its ambitions to mount high impact attacks combining mass casualties with substantial disruption to vital services such as energy, transport and communications.

 Cranfield University's Professor Paul Baines said: "In psychology, reciprocity is a powerful mechanism.
 Most of us can relate to the idea that if we receive something from someone, we feel almost a need to 'return the favour', and are likely to do so."
 Heightened public awareness of a potential threat is perceived as a 'favour' as it is protecting the public from danger.
 So the "UK police forces…use the notion of a favour/fear appeal to offer benefit to citizens and thereby encourage them to report suspicious activity."
 Project Servator's growing prominence in the public mind seeks to enable police to better "tactically engage with the public, 'by recruiting' them, and by encouraging them to be vigilant and more eager to report suspicious behaviour."
 Professor Baines has spoken about the importance of "reassurance communications" by the police as an important aspect of encouraging the public to report suspicious activity.